caiorss/Functional-Programming/scheme/README.md

 (guile): char-set:hex-digit
 (guile): char-set:letter+digit
 (guile): char-set:digit
 >
 ```

-## SCIP
+# SCIP<a id="sec-9" name="sec-9"></a>

 Notes about SCIP

 **Strategies to handle complexity**

-* Build Abstractions
+-   Build Abstractions
-* Hide Details
+-   Hide Details
-* Separate specification from implementation
+-   Separate specification from implementation
-* Stablishing conventional interfaces
+-   Stablishing conventional interfaces
-* Standard Modules
+-   Standard Modules

-### Tail Recursion (Iteration)
+## Tail Recursion (Iteration)<a id="sec-9-1" name="sec-9-1"></a>

 The examples bellow are in GNU Guile.

 Non tail recursive functions:
-* Uses a growing amount of stack frames, for a big number of iterations it can cause a stack overflow.
+-   Uses a growing amount of stack frames, for a big number of iterations it can cause a stack overflow.

 Tail recursive functions:

-* A function is said to be **tail recursive** when the recursive call is the last function executed in the body of the function.
+-   A function is said to be **tail recursive** when the recursive call is the last function executed in the body of the function.
-* It uses a fixed amount stack frame, therefore there is no risk of stack overflow.
+-   It uses a fixed amount stack frame, therefore there is no risk of stack overflow.
-* It can be turned into loops
+-   It can be turned into loops
-* Sometimes non tail recursive functions can be changed to tail recursive by adding a new function with extra parameters (accumulators) to store partial results (state).
+-   Sometimes non tail recursive functions can be changed to tail recursive by adding a new function with extra parameters (accumulators) to store partial results (state).

 Example1: Factorial